guymarshall/guymarshall/README.md

 - 👋 Hi, I’m @guymarshall
 - 👀 I’m interested in programming languages to take advantage of the processing capabilities of our laptops, desktops and mobile devices
-- 🌱 I’m currently learning Python.
+- 🌱 I’m have experience in Java, Python, PHP and JavaScript.
-- 💞️ I’m looking to collaborate on any Python projects to help me learn the language more quickly
+- 💞️ I’m looking to collaborate on any projects to help me increase my confidence and knowledge in those languages
 - 📫 How to reach me ... guymarshall.c@gmail.com

 <!---